jatcwang/talks/2021_timewarping_with_cats_effect/docs/presentation.md

 testContext.tick(1000.days)
 ```

-## Final words
+## Final Tips

-- The underlying works is based on JVM primitives , you can time-warp with
-  Scala Future, Monix, ZIO, and Java `CompletableFuture` too ;)
+- Given two **Runnables** that should be run at the same time, TestContext randomize the order
+  - Good for catching race conditions
 - Since only TestContext is controlled, **ALL** your Runnables need to be submitted to it
   - Doobie Transactor, any `Future{..}/future.map`, etc etc
   - External libraries should allow you to specify a thread pool
+- The underlying mechanism is based on simple primitives , you can time-warp with
+  Scala Future, Monix, ZIO, and Java `CompletableFuture` too ;)

 ## Acknowledgements